Develop and customize home page

 The Finance and Operations applications represent the next-generation enterprise resource planning (ERP) offering from Microsoft.
-It is designed to enable the entire ERP application suite as a cloud-based solution, for both public and private clouds, as well as on-premises.
-It leverages the speed, simplicity, and cost-effectiveness of working in the cloud, while building on the latest technology from Microsoft.
-This release introduces significant changes to the development experience.
-These changes include:
+The apps enable the entire ERP application suite as a cloud-based solution, for both public and private clouds, as well as on-premises.
+The apps leverage the speed, simplicity, and cost-effectiveness of working in the cloud, while building on the latest technology from Microsoft.
+The development experience includes:

 - Development tools that are decoupled from any running environment.
 You develop against local, XML-based files, not the online database.

 - Microsoft Visual Studio is the development environment.
 The Visual Studio environment is customized to provide you with a smooth and familiar experience.